Our legal duties

 - You could have afforded to pay the rent or mortgage and just didn't pay it.
 We would look into your financial circumstance when investigating this.

-- You didn't bother to claim Housing Benefit or to renew your claim; or you failed to give Benefits information about your circumstances that they needed to process your claim.
+- You didn't claim Housing Costs or renew your claim; or you failed to give information about your circumstances that Universal Credit or Housing Benefit needed to process your claim.

 - You were evicted for anti-social behaviour.